 The School has a limited number of assistantships available for audiology students.
 The assistantships are awarded for one academic year at a time, but are generally renewed for a second year unless the student experiences academic difficulty or fails to carry out assistantship duties.
-The assistantship pays tuition and fees for the Fall, Spring, and Summer semesters, plus a stipend for the Fall and Spring semesters in return for twenty (20) hours of work per week during the fall and spring semester Assistantships are generally awarded for the full academic year, beginning in September; and the deadline for applications is March 1 of the preceding academic year.
-Applications are available from the Graduate School and should be sent, along with at least three (3) letters of recommendation, to:
+The assistantship pays tuition and fees for the Fall, Spring, and Summer semesters, plus a stipend for the Fall and Spring semesters in return for twenty (20) hours of work per week during the fall and spring semester.
+Assistantships are generally awarded for the full academic year, beginning in September.
+The Audiology faculty considers admission ranking and/or continued progress in the program to make final decisions regarding the awarding of graduate assistantships.

 The Margaret Wade Chenot Graduate Scholarship in Audiology was established by Mrs. Chenot, class of 1932, in 2001 because of her interest in providing services to the hearing-impaired.
 The scholarship will provide financial assistance for a graduate student pursuing a career in audiology who is enrolled in the School of Speech Language Pathology and Audiology.
 The recipient will be selected annually by the Director of the Audiology Program and the Director of the School of Speech Language Pathology and Audiology in coordination with the Office of Student Financial Assistance.